Park Operations Altered Due to COVID-19

 The National Park Service (NPS) is working servicewide with federal, state, and local public health authorites to closely monitor the COVID-19 pandemic.
 Based on guidance from the Center for Disease Control and Prevention (CDC), and state and local public health authorities, access to Lewis and Clark National Historical Park is as follows:

+Masks must be worn in outdoors settings where physical distancing cannot be maintained.
 All trails are open from dawn to dusk.
-The gate to the Fort Clatsop Visitor Center parking area will be unlocked from 9 a.m. to 5 p.m. daily.
+The gate to the Fort Clatsop Visitor Center parking area will be unlocked from 9 a.m. to 6 p.m. daily.
 Parking is available in the overflow lot to access Fort to Sea trail or Netul River Trail

 Netul Landing is open for day use recreation, including the kayak/canoe launch and exhibits at North Netul Landing.
 Limited pit toilets access.
 Open dawn to dusk.